jbsoum/Truecharts-Build-Tutorial/README.md

 Once you have a domain, we're going to manage DNS services through [Cloudfare](https://www.cloudflare.com/).
 Don't worry, it's free for what we're using it for!

+Here are some instructions from Namecheap on [how to use a 3rd party DNS service with your Namecheap domain](https://www.namecheap.com/support/knowledgebase/article.aspx/767/10/how-to-change-dns-for-a-domain/).
+The process for other domain providers is similar.

 You can also transfer ownership rights from Namecheap to Cloudfare, if you'd like.
 Here's a [guide from Cloudfare](https://blog.cloudflare.com/a-step-by-step-guide-to-transferring-domains-to-cloudflare/) on how to do that.

+### Step 2: Resolving the domain through [Cloudfare](https://dash.cloudflare.com) DNS

+Yeah, we're using Cloudfare.
+Why?
+Well, it's the only DNS service Truecharts currently supports, plus it's free for what we need it for.
+As TrueCharts grows their ecosystem, I'm sure there will be other options.

 Basically, we're going to add an ```A Record``` to link your server's IP address to your newly acquired domain

 Then, we're going to add a ```CNAME Record``` for each app, with the URL convention \<app\>.\<your-snazzy-domain\>.com The CNAME Record forwards requests made to a particular alias to a hostname or IP address of our choosing.

+1. Create a free account at [Cloudfare](https://dash.cloudflare.com)

+2. Upon joining, Cloudfare should be asking you to add a site.
+If you already had an account, there's a link for adding a site somewhere on the dashboard.
+Add the domain you acquired previously.

+3. Don't do any of the paid stuff (unless you want to, ofc).

+4. Once your domain is ready, click on it on your dashboard, and click on *DNS* in the left toolbar.

 -----